andrewhinh/captafied/README.md

 ### Inference Pipeline

-We provide the user with check-boxes to indicate if they want to use manually-implemented functions that perform the following tasks:

-- Clustering (where text and/or images are grouped by similarity)
-- Text search (where results are ranked by relevance to a query string or image)
-- Image search (where results are ranked by relevance to a query string or image)
-- Anomaly detection (where rows that have outliers are identified)
-- Text classification (where text is classified by their most similar label)
-- Image classification (where images are classified by their most similar label)

-Once the user submits a table, a request regarding it, and optionally checks one or more of the above boxes, we first check if the user wants to use a manually-implemented function.

-If so, we use [OpenAI's CLIP](#credit) to compute image and/or text embeddings and [UMAP](#credit) to reduce the embeddings' dimensionality as necessary.
-Then, we call the corresponding manually-implemented function to perform the task.

-Otherwise, we use [OpenAI's API](#credit) to generate Python code that returns one or more of the following:
+The user must submit a table and corresponding request regarding it.
+Optionally, there is an option to upload an image for similarity search.
+Then, we use [OpenAI's API](#credit) to generate Python code that returns one or more of the following:

 - pandas DataFrames
 - Python strings/f-strings
 - Plotly graphs
-- Images opened from URLs in the table
+- Images

 that can be used to answer the user's request.
 If something fails in this process, we use [pandas-profiling](#credit) to generate a descriptive table profile that can be used to help the user understand their data.